AustroMelee/avatar-battle-arena/src/features/battle-simulation/services/narrative/SRP_REFACTORING.md

 # NarrativeCoordinator SRP Refactoring

+## Status: COMPLETE

+The entire narrative system and all orchestration files are now fully SRP-compliant.
+All future changes must maintain strict SRP boundaries.

 ## Overview

 The `NarrativeCoordinator` class has been refactored to follow the **Single Responsibility Principle (SRP)** by extracting narrative construction logic into specialized services.
 This refactoring addresses the original SRP violations where the coordinator was handling multiple concerns.